dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

   graphical output operation.
 It is not possible to read back the contents of a drawing plane, except by examining the output-history.
   Normally each window has its own drawing plane.
--*Coordinates* Coordinates are a pair of real numbers in implementation-defined units that identify a point in the drawing plane.
+- *Coordinates* Coordinates are a pair of real numbers in implementation-defined units that identify a point in the drawing plane.
 - *Mediums* In this chapter, we use a medium as a destination for